gnramos/UnB-SCR/README.md

-TORCS
+UnB-SCR
 =====
-For lack of a better name, this project is currently called _TORCS_.
+For lack of a better name, this project is currently called _UnB-SCR_.

 Description
 -----------